 For one thing, if all of the basics are not there, then you do not have a usable bill of sale template.
 Even if it is free of charge, avoid any template that does not indicate a place to write or type the names of the buyer and seller, along with their addresses and telephone numbers.
 If also there is a place in the template to include e-mail addresses, that is even better.

 vehicle bill of sale form

-watercraft bill of sale form
+firearm bill of sale form

-boat bill of sale form
+atv bill of sale form